jbh/jbh.github.io/_posts/2015-10-30-BASH-on-IBM-i.md

                 ||     ||
 {% endhighlight %}

 You can even chain a bunch of commands together, and use a prompt to let you know what it is all done.
-I do this with cowsay.
+I do this with [cowsay](https://github.com/schacon/cowsay){:target="_blank"}.
+This does not come with BASH.
+One could just use `echo "All done!"`, or whatever is preferred for an alert.

 {% highlight bash %}
 user@host:~# mkdir Sites && cd Sites && mkdir .conf && git clone git@gitlab.sobo.red:mine/rnp.git && ln -s ~/Sites/rnp/conf/local.conf ~/Sites/.conf/rnp.conf && cowsay "Done dudeski!" || cowsay "Oops :( Something went wrong boss."